MCausc78/discord.py-oauth2/docs/rpc/api.rst

 .. function:: on_relationship_update(relationship)

-    Called when a :class:`Relationship` is updated, e.g. when you block a friend or a friendship is accepted.
+    Called when a :class:`discord.Relationship` is updated, e.g. when you block a friend or a friendship is accepted.

     :param relationship: The updated relationship.
-    :type relationship: :class:`Relationship`
+    :type relationship: :class:`discord.Relationship`

 Voice Channels
 ~~~~~~~~~~~~~~